bitsbymax/Notes/React.md

 JavaScript frameworks were created to make this kind of work a lot easier — they exist to provide a better developer experience.
 They don't bring brand-new powers to JavaScript; they give you easier access to JavaScript's powers so you can build for today's web.

-## Steps to be done to move an application from development to production.
+## Steps to be done to move an application from development to production

 - **compile**